The big idea

 Does WaterWatcher run automatically?+

 Yes.
 Set your spot, your delivery time, and your frequency once — every Friday at dawn, every morning, twice a day, whatever you choose.
 No logging in, no clicking, no reminders.
-The report is in your inbox when you wake up.
+The stamp is in your inbox when you wake up.

 Does it work for freshwater spots?+